-Frank Murphy, From Sovereign to Serf, government, Judicial Branch, Pew Research Center, poll supreme court approval, Poll: American Approval of Supreme Court Hits All-Time Low, Roger S. Sayles, Roger Sayles, Roger Sayles Argentina, Roger Sayles' Book, Same-sex marriage, SCOTUS, Serfs UP, Supreme Court, supreme court approval ratings, Supreme Court of the United States, Supremes, U.S. Supreme Court, United States, United States Supreme Court
+Frank Murphy, government, Judicial Branch, Pew Research Center, Poll: American Approval of Supreme Court Hits All-Time Low, Roger S. Sayles, Roger Sayles, Roger Sayles Argentina, Roger Sayles' Book, Same-sex marriage, SCOTUS, Serfs UP, SOVEREIGN TO SERF, Supreme Court, supreme court approval ratings, Supreme Court of the United States, Supremes, U.S. Supreme Court, United States, United States Supreme Court

 WASHINGTON (CBSDC) — On the eve of the United States Supreme Court’s consideration of two hotly contested pieces of legislation regarding marriage equality — the Defense of Marriage Act and Proposition 8 — Pew Research Center has revealed that approval ratings for the judicial body are at an all-time low.

 The survey, which polled a reported 1,501 adults earlier this month over the phone about individual sentiments on the matter, found that only 52 percent of people view the court in a positive way, while 31 percent feel negatively about it.